SystemFw/blog/content/staging/paxos-failures.md

 What makes each one necessary?

-This post does not assume strong knowledge of distributed systems, and it strives to explain common jargon to enable you to go read the relevant papers directly.
+This post does not assume strong knowledge of distributed systems, and it strives to explain jargon to enable you to go read the relevant papers directly.
 Let's dive in.

 ## What is Paxos?